matthewjljackson/matthewjljackson/README.md

 ### Outside of coding, I like to:

-> - study all things crypto from trading to learning to write smart contracts
+> - Study all things crypto from trading to learning to write smart contracts
 > - Exercise and stay fit!

 #### Social